Dustin Johnson optimistic over US Ryder Cup chances

 The US took the Samuel Ryder trophy with a convincing 17-11 win at Hazeltine in 2016 and, after backing that up with such a dominant Presidents Cup performance, they will be full of confidence heading to Le Golf National, near Paris, next September.

+Europe have won six of the last eight Ryder Cups and have not lost on home soil since Tom Watson's America side triumphed at the Belfry in 1993.

-"We're very optimistic," says Johnson who has played three Ryder Cups.
+"We're very optimistic," says Johnson, who has played three Ryder Cups.

 "We're really looking forward to the Ryder Cup next year.
 But it's going to be very tough playing on their turf.